Program Requirements

 Other Departmental Requirements:

-STA 521L Predictive Modeling and Statistical Learning (Fall)
+STA 521L Predictive Modeling and Statistical Learning (Fall, 1st year)

-STA 581 ProSeminar: Becoming a Professional Statistician (Fall)
+STA 581 ProSeminar: Becoming a Professional Statistician (Fall, 1st year)

-STA 602L Bayesian and Modern Statistical Data Analysis (Fall)
+STA 602L Bayesian and Modern Statistical Data Analysis (Spring, 1st year)

 Elective Courses

-The list of offered elective courses will vary each semester.
+The selection of available elective courses may vary from semester to semester.

 STA 522 Study Design: Design of Surveys and Causal Studies